IBM/openshift-workshop-was/labs/Liberty/gettingStarted/0_setup/README.md

 <a name="SelfInstall"></a>
 ### Installing On Your Own

-Install the latest version of Eclipse IDE from [eclipse.org](http://www.eclipse.org)
+Install the latest version of Eclipse IDE for Java EE Developers from [eclipse.org](http://www.eclipse.org)

 - Point your browser to [wasdev website](https://developer.ibm.com/wasdev), and click on `Download Latest Stable Release`